 Advanced technology and thoughtful engineering mean Draeger ignition interlock devices can tell the difference between breath alcohol and mouth alcohol (like with mouthwash, for example).
 Our goal is to make living with an IID as hassle-free as possible with designs that help avoid accidental lockouts and violations.

 Whatever ignition interlock device you have, always be sure to plan ahead and leave some extra time just in case you cannot start your car due to a failed breath test.

 6. It’s Not Just About Starting Your Car

 Don’t be caught off guard or let this distract your eyes from the road.
-Our ignition interlock device will beep to notify you of a rolling retest and allow you five minutes to complete the test.
+Our ignition interlock device will beep to notify you of a rolling retest and allow you a few minutes to stop your vehicle in a safe place and provide the retest.
 It’s quick and intuitive so you can keep the engine running.

 Just find a good place to stop, take care of the quick test, and you’ll be back on the road in just a few minutes.